thumphries/prelude/README.md

 This is intended as a starting point for your project-specific Prelude.

-## Use case
+## Usage

-There are many alternative Preludes available on Github and Hackage.
-Personally, I prefer to avoid incurring dependencies for a module of aliases and re-exports.
-I also like to have a place to dump very general combinators as I come up with them.
-I decided to create a canonical Prelude to improve this workflow somewhat.
+Copy `P.hs` into your project.
+Feel free to rename it.

+Check it in, edit it however you like, and feel free to suggest robust changes via GitHub issues!

 ## Guidelines

+- Re-export from `base` only
+    - may also eventually allow libraries distributed with GHC
+- Unsafe exports must have `WARNING` pragmas
+    - Partial functions are only provided for interactive use
+- Maintain portability across three versions of GHC
+    - current compatibility window: 7.10, 8.0, 8.2
 - Whitelist, not blacklist
-- `base` only for now (may eventually allow libraries distributed with GHC)
-- Partial functions should have WARNING pragmas
+    - Breakage from upstream is unacceptable